petrolivka/appmixer-demo/README.md

 2. Create integrations through the `/integrations` page
 3. Build and manage automation flows through the `/automations` page
 4. Each flow can be edited using the visual designer at `/automations/[flowId]`
+5. Interact with the movie recommendation chatbot on the home page
+6. Send movie recommendations to your email with one click

+## Chat Component Features

+- Markdown rendering for AI responses
+- Email recommendations with a single click
+- Real-time communication with AI recommendation agent
+- Clean, responsive UI with message history

 ## Troubleshooting